cvl-umass/counting-clusters/README.md

 ## Acknowledgements

 This work is supported by the National Science Foundation (NSF) of the United States under grants \#1749854, \#1749833, and \#2329927.
-We thank Hung Le for initial discussions and the Wildlife Datasets team for publicly releasing the datasets and models for animal Re-ID.
+We thank Hung Le and Cameron Musco for initial discussions and the Wildlife Datasets team for publicly releasing the datasets and models for animal Re-ID.